• Skip to primary navigation

 • Boil in salted water until tender.
 Drain very well and leave in the colander for about 10 minutes so that they can dry even more.

-• Place the sugar in a large nonstick pan (Amazon affiliate link).
+• Place the sugar in a large nonstick pan (the Amazon affiliate link opens in a new tab).

-• When the sugar starts to get a nice and rich golden color, add the butter, stir well and let it melt.
+• When the sugar starts to turn a rich golden color, add the butter, stir well, and let it melt.

 • Add the potatoes and stir very well to coat all over.
 Stir carefully to avoid breaking the potatoes.

-Caramelized potatoes: a surprising and straightforward Icelandic recipe, a perfect side dish for roasted lamb or other roasted pieces of meat.
+The Icelandic caramelized potatoes are a simple and surprising recipe.
+They are a perfect side dish for roast lamb or other roasted meat.

 Print Pin Share GrowSaved!
 Rate